Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Analytical results for explicit models

-\emph{Ground state degeneracy}---The GSD of the DCY model is given by $|R_L/(f,g)|^2$ with $f,g$ satisfying Eq.~\eqref{eq:poly2}.
+The GSD of the DCY model is given by $|R_L/(f,g)|^2$ with $f,g$ satisfying Eq.~\eqref{eq:poly2}.
 In this case, the quotient module $R_L/(f,g)$ still decomposes according to the direct sum in Eq.~\eqref{eq:tc_decom}, so we analyze the two summands separately.

 For the first summand, as established previously, $a$ is nilpotent in the base ring.
 Thus, $x-a$ and $y-a$ are units in the first direct summand.
 It follows that

 For the second summand, $N_a$ is coprime to $a$, so this allows us to reduce the second direct summand by the long division: